ishahmshah1025/IEEE-HACKATHON-Data-Pioneers/README.md

 12. Selection of Best Model
 13. Generating Pickle file
 14. Developing Frontend
-15. Integrating ML model with Frontend
+15. Integrating ML model with Frontend using Flask
+16. Hosting the model using render

 ## Approach:
 We propose to develop a machine learning model that can predict the price of a used car based on its features.
 The model will be trained on a dataset of used cars that have been sold on Cardekho.com in India.
 The model will then be able to be used to predict the price of any used car, given its features.